thierry-kellenberger/thierry-kellenberger/README.md

 - 👀 I’m interested in: coding and video editing
 - 🌱 I’m currently learning: Java
 - 💞️ I’m looking to collaborate on: I don't know what
-- 📫 How to reach me: not yet
+- 📫 How to reach me: not yet since this account is private (hopefully lol)

 <!---
 thierry-kellenberger/thierry-kellenberger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.